Home > Destinations > Europe > Eastern Europe > Czech Republic > Prague > Walking Tours > Walking Tour 3

 This square has long been a focal point of Czech history and politics.
 Since the city's inception it has served as a meeting place for commerce, from the simple bartering of the Middle Ages to the privatization deals of the 1990s.

 Old Town Square has also seen its share of political protest and punishment.
 Protestant Hussites rioted here in the 1400s.
-In the 1620s, the Catholic Habsburg rulers beheaded 27 Protestants here and hung some of the heads in baskets above Charles Bridge.
+In 1621, the Catholic Habsburg rulers beheaded 27 Protestants here and hung some of the heads in baskets above Charles Bridge.
 A small white cross has been embedded in the square near the Old Town Hall for each of the beheaded.

 In the 20th century, the square witnessed a whirlwind of political change.
 In 1918, the Czechs celebrated the founding of the new sovereign Republic of Czechoslovakia here.
 But then in 1939, the Nazis celebrated their occupation of the country on the same site.
 The Soviets then celebrated kicking the Nazis out of Prague in 1945.
-But in 1968 the Reds rolled their tanks through Prague again, this time as unwelcome invaders.
+But in 1968 the Russians rolled their tanks through Prague again, this time as unwelcome invaders.

 7. Jan Hus